Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 Read our detailed blog article for even more information: Study in Japan for 6 months: planning and timeline.

-A: We are currently accepting applications for October 2020 and January 2021.
+A: We are currently accepting applications for January 2021, and you can already reserve your spot for April 2021, and July 2021.

 A: We understand that committing to studying abroad in these uncertain times may be difficult, so if you apply to a school and later decide to delay your start, we want to reassure you that we will help you to do that.
 Contact us here for more information.